-Chip-Down is a great option for all you yard game players who love golf and backyard games.
+In the category of backyard golf games, Chip-Down is a great option for all you yard game enthusiasts who love golf and love backyard games.
 No need to pack up all your clubs and go to the course.
 Now you just need about 12 yards of space and Chip-Down!
 We like to describe this game as a cross between golf, skee ball, and badminton by chipping birdies into the targets, rather than rolling the ball up the ramp.
 Our golf loving friends have really enjoyed playing this game.
 Even us inexperienced golfers have loved the challenge.
 Overall, it’s still a game that we can participate in even though we have little to no golf skills.

 - Time to set up: 2-3 minutes.
 You’ll need to piece together the plastic pieces to create the three circular targets that fit together like a skee ball target.
 From there, you can grab the club and get playing.
 Once you’ve put it together a couple times, it only takes a minute to get set up.

 - Duration of game: Before we get into the details of score keeping while trying to say how long a round lasts, we’ll just give a general time frame that it took us after we got the hang of things.
 Once we could consistently hit the birdies in the target, rounds didn’t last much longer than 5 minutes.
 If you’re a beginner, we would suggest practicing before keeping score or else you might be playing for awhile.